 Lousy pic, but it's back there, I promise.

 Hmm...something as amazing as a huge mantis, clearly a new and incredible species, surely would have these scientists enthralled.
-They would be doing tests, trying to capture one, trying the figure out the morphology and the ecosystem that created such abnormally large animals.
+They would be doing tests, trying to capture one, trying to figure out the morphology and the ecosystem that created such abnormally large animals.
 But instead, these scientists treat the manti (is that the plural?) like any other dangerous jungle nuisance like snakes or poisonous frogs.

 No kidding, Goro, you can take off the vest now.
 Please.

 And what about these bus-sized manti anyway?
 What would make them grow so big?
 Normally animals grow larger in response to their environment.
 What in the ecosystem of this island would cause that much abnormal growth?
 What do they eat?
 With that body size they would have to eat tons of food every month just to survive.
 You wouldn't think that an island would be able to support the feeding habits of such large creatures.
 And could someone explain why they have glowing eyes!
 I know it looks cool, especially at night, but those internally-illuminated eyes are the only problem I have with the mantis props.
-[Editor Pam: You're thinking too much again, Nate.]

 Slapstick!